isaacwoodruff/simplysportscience/README.md

     - Offer CV templates
     - View list of favourite/saved jobs
     - Links to career advise articles on the blog

+##### Miscellaneous Features
+- Set alerts for a specific search parameter *e.g. biomechanist jobs in New York, US.*
+- Save jobs to favourites list.
+If user hasn't got an account this leads to them signing up to use this feature
+- Newsletter of newest jobs, and industry specific career advise
+- Easy one click applications (by uploading CV or filling out profile on signup)

 # Information Architecture